kalliste/kalliste-php-framework/README.md

 Writing Views
 -------------

-We'll be using an MVC framework.
+We'll be using a MVC framework.
 Possibly there are better ways to structure a web application, but this is certainly a good one, and basically most every PHP app that I've seen not doing this is much more of a pain to maintain than the ones that do.

 Smarty is a mature and battle tested template system.
 Originally PHP was itself intended to just be a template system, but Smarty does the job well and using it will help us keep things out of the views that really don't belong there.